sherlcok314159/MIT_6.036/md/wk4/lec_questions.md

 ***
 *Lecture 2*

-*Q1)A: What's 0-1 loss function?And what's the difference between it and score function?*
+*Q1: What's 0-1 loss function?And what's the difference between it and score function?*

-*Q1)B: What's the 0-1 function in a seperator way?*

 *Q2: What's the Linear Logistic Classifier?*